Upper Gastrointestinal (GI) Endoscopy

 If you have any known allergies or reactions to any medications, please let the endoscopist and your nurse know.

-Common problems that are not serious can include a sore throat, bloating and bruising from the needle used to insert the cannula into your hand / arm if you choose to have sedation.
+Common problems that are not serious can include a sore throat, bloating.
+If you choose to have sedation you may experience bruising from the needle used to insert the cannula into your hand/arm.

 All endoscopies carry a very small risk of bleeding or perforation (a small hole being made) of the bowel, stomach or gut.
 If this occurs, you will need to be admitted to hospital as sometimes an operation is needed.